 Throughout this work, $\mathcal{M}$ denotes the set of realized signals generated by the physical system—the observed perceptual manifold—rather than the full sensory space.
 When the governing equations are unknown, both the manifold structure and its radius must be inferred directly from the stream of observations, leading naturally to a self-supervised formulation.
 This view is consistent with contemporary approaches to autonomous intelligence \cite{lecun2022path}, which emphasize that learning arises from discovering the set of admissible representations produced by the world rather than from external supervision.

-To illustrate these ideas, Figure~\ref{fig:perceptual_manifold} shows a schematic representation of a perceptual manifold embedded in a closed ball of $C^0([0,T])$, together with examples drawn from the three domains studied in this work.
-Although the physical processes differ, their signal manifolds share the same compact, low-variability geometry.

-This paper develops a deterministic functional–topological framework for intelligence.
+This paper develops a deterministic functional--topological framework for perception and representation, and examines its consequences across several real-world domains.
 We show that the same geometric principles hold across distinct physical domains, including electromechanical, electrochemical, and physiological systems.
 In all cases, the signals generated by deterministic processes exhibit compactness, continuity, and stable invariants that allow their perceptual manifolds to be characterized and their boundaries to be estimated.

-Our contributions are threefold: \begin{enumerate} \item We introduce a topological framework in which real-world perceptual sets are modeled as compact subsets of $C^0$ with finite Hausdorff radius and stable invariants \cite{rudin1991functional, royden2010real}. \item We show that deterministic physical processes induce continuous perceptual functionals that can be approximated by universal function approximators \cite{cybenko1989approximation, hornik1991approximation}. \item We provide empirical evidence that these geometric properties hold across three different physical domains, demonstrating the universality of deterministic functional topology as a basis for representation and intelligence. \end{enumerate}